Light of original intensity I0 passes through two ideal polarizin... | Channels for Pearson+

 Textbook QuestionTextbook Question

 Light of original intensity I0 passes through two ideal polarizing filters having their polarizing axes oriented as shown in Fig. E33.28.
-You want to adjust the angle f so that the intensity at point P is equal to I0/10. (b) If the original light is linearly polarized in the same direction as the polarizing axis of the first polarizer the light reaches, what should Φ be?
+You want to adjust the angle f so that the intensity at point P is equal to I0/10. (a) If the original light is unpolarized, what should Φ be?

 Verified Solution